In this article, we will show you how to monitor Storage Spaces Direct health with PowerShell.

 When you enable Storage Spaces Direct, a new cluster role is also enabled by default, known as the Health Service.

-The health service cluster role gathers metrics and alerts of all the cluster nodes and provide them using an Application Programming Interface (API).
+The health service cluster role gathers metrics and alerts of all the cluster nodes and provides them using an Application Programming Interface (API).
 This API can be accessible from PowerShell, and .Net.
-However, the Health Service is not usable for day-to-day administration because it provides real time metrics and no historical.
-Moreover there is no GUI built-in for monitoring.
+However, the Health Service is not usable for day-to-day administration because it provides real-time metrics and no historical.
+Moreover, there is no GUI built-in for monitoring.

 As an example, if you want to gather the metrics by the Health Service, you can run Get-StorageHealthReport as shown in the next screenshot.
-This will give you a consolidated information about the memory available, the IOPS, the capacity, the average CPU usage and so on.
+This will give you consolidated information about the memory available, the IOPS, the capacity, the average CPU usage, and so on.

 You can also check what is the last action performed on the system by running the Get-StorageHealthAction as shown below:

-And the most important cmdlet is Debug-StorageSubsystem which will give you a complete overview about the current alerts in your S2D cluster as shown below.
-As you can see, the Health Service automatically detected that one of the node has a disconnected network cable.
+And the most important cmdlet is Debug-StorageSubsystem which will give you a complete overview of the current alerts in your S2D cluster as shown below.
+As you can see, the Health Service automatically detected that one of the nodes has a disconnected network cable.
 And since I have a redundant network path, the severity is Minor.

 Storage Spaces Direct Health Monitoring

-Here is another alert for Critical and Minor issue.
+Here is another alert for Critical and Minor issues.
 One server is down and the network cable is disconnected.